BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 ### This install has replaced [Raspberry Pi Audio Receiver Install Car Version](https://github.com/BaReinhard/Raspberry-Pi-Audio-Receiver-Install-Car-Install), [Raspberry Pi Audio Receiver Install Home Version](https://github.com/BaReinhard/Raspberry-Pi-Audio-Receiver-Install), and [Network Without Internet](https://github.com/BaReinhard/Network-Without-Internet).
 The new version allows for the Installation Package of Home, Car, Network Without Internet, and a custom Installation (where you choose what portions of the project you want installed)
 This project has combined several different projects into one, culminating into a plug-and-play Audio Receiver project.
 It incorporates A2DP, AirPlay, and Auxillary line input as possible ways to stream music to your Raspberry Pi.
 When paired with a sound card or HiFi audio DAC, with the exception of Aux Line Input, you get high quality stereo audio.
 ## Changes
+* Addition and support for SnapCast as Server and Client or Both (Will need some manual configuration, creates a very simple multiroom setup)
 * Use of External Soundcards
 * soxr interpolation with shairport-sync, works well on Raspberry Pi Zero and Raspberry Pi 3, haven't tested on any other boards yet.
 * Works great with Sabrent USB Sound Card, HifiBerry Amp+ (I would not recommend this in a car), and will shortly be testing this with a HifiBerry DAC+ Pro.